Strategic Feasibility Framework (2026 Executive Guide)

 Typical steps include:

-- Selecting legal entity type
+• Selecting the optimal legal entity type

-- Investment Registration Certificate (IRC), where required
+• Securing an Investment Registration Certificate (IRC) where required

-- Licensing and compliance setup
+• Licensing and corporate compliance setup

-- Tax and operational readiness
+• Tax registration and operational readiness

 Proper sequencing matters.
 Many delays happen because companies treat setup as paperwork instead of part of a broader execution strategy.